igorSTO/awesome-app/README.md

 The details and spec for this project are [here](login.spec.js).

-## Make sure indtall Node.js on your computer
+## Make sure install Node.js on your computer

 ## How to run